ff7-mods/ff7-flat-wiki/docs/FF7/Battle model format (PSX).md

 ### Example of LZS enemy battle model file breakdown, using ENEMY016.LZS

-\[Lazy Bastard\]: Using data from Akari's Q-Gears utilities source, information from the wiki, and my own intuition, I've mapped out ENEMY016.LZS, the Shinra MP's battle model, in entirety.
+\[Lazy Bastard\]: ../Using data from Akari's Q-Gears utilities source,.md information from the wiki, and my own intuition, I've mapped out ENEMY016.LZS, the Shinra MP's battle model, in entirety.
 I've deliberately avoided dissecting animation data and similar data